catchvarun25/PhotoGallery/README.md

 # PhotoGallery
-Simple photo gallery app to showcase the usecase with Combine and SwiftUI using MVVM design Pattern.
+Simple photo gallery app to showcase the usecase of building application using SwiftUI and Combine with MVVM design Pattern.

+##Project Requirement
+Xcode 13 with iOS 14 support or above